Posted: Tue 5th May 2020

 Your bid also influences where your advert will appear.
 When you search for something on Google, there are usually four adverts at the top of the search page.
 Your bid determines where you'll appear in those results.

-"Around 45-50% of traffic goes to the top spot.
+"Around 45% to 50% of traffic goes to the top spot.
 The drop off from first to fourth is huge.
 It's sometimes better to bid more to appear higher and get the traffic you require.
-But remember it's a tipping point - if you find yourself top and loads of people start clicking, it's going to cost you," Henry said.
+But remember it's a tipping point - if you find yourself top and loads of people start clicking, it's going to cost you."

 The amount you can expect to bid depends on the market you're operating in.
 Henry gives the example of the insurance market, where a keyword can cost up to £40 per click.
 "PPC London" is such an expensive keyword that Henry doesn't bother bidding on it.

 "When I set up new accounts, my benchmark is 50p.
 Just because you bid 50p doesn't mean you'll spend 50p, but it's a good starting point.
-From there, you can work out how many clicks you'll get, the cost per click, how much revenue you'll get and whether it'll be profitable for your business," Henry advised.
+From there, you can work out how many clicks you'll get, the cost per click, how much revenue you'll get and whether it'll be profitable for your business."

-There are a number of different tools that can point you in the right direction, but Henry recommends using Google's keyword tool.
+There are a number of different tools that can point you in the right direction, but Henry recommends using Google's Keyword Planner tool.
 Input the URL of your site or page, and it will display some potentially relevant terms.

 "It's important to review those keywords and make sure they're things you want.
 There are times that Google will suggest things that are irrelevant.
-If you bid on them, it might not provide a return," Henry said.
+If you bid on them, it might not provide a return."